Black-Wattle/hsd-zone-server/readme.md

 ```
 Type:    GLUE4
-name:    laboratory.     // Replace with your HSD name
+name:    ns.laboratory.     // Replace with "ns." + your HSD name
 address: 165.22.195.251  // Replace with your server IP

 ```